M.B.A., Supply Chain and Maritime Port Management Specialization

 • The completion of a Bachelor's degree.

-• A cumulative undergraduate grade point average (GPA) of 3.0
+• A required undergraduate (GPA) of 3.0

 • Students whose undergraduate GPA is below 3.0 may be considered for admission and matriculation with the following conditions: